Buyer Beware! Read this before you buy probiotics for your dog.

 - Made in USA at a GMP facility

 MiracleZyme™ is a dog probiotic and digestive enzyme combination tablet.
-Users who wanted a probiotic supplement that combined a digestive enzyme in tablet form preferred this product over the powder formula, mostly for the sake of convenience.
-MiracleZyme™ probiotic tablets were found to have a high level of stability and effectiveness in combating yeast problems such as skin rashes, excessive shedding, yeast overgrowth, low energy, and bad smell.
+Users who wanted a probiotic supplement that combined a digestive enzyme in tablet form preferred this product mostly for the sake of convenience.
+MiracleZyme™ probiotic tablets are cold processed and were found to have a high level of stability and effectiveness in combating yeast problems such as skin rashes, gas, loose stool, excessive shedding, yeast overgrowth, and bad breath.

 Key Benefits of Dog Probiotics: